javiermarasco/testing_configurations/README.md

 ## Solution

-This repository presents a way to acomplish this this by definind the configuration in a json file and then run a pester test to validate if the configuration files is correct according to our desires.
+This repository presents a way to accomplish this by defining the configuration in a json file and then run a pester test to validate if the configuration files is correct according to our desires.